Accepting the first offer of compensation?

 In contrast the Law Society of Ireland have been fairly quiet on this issue (due in part perhaps to their conflicting mandates of acting both as a promoter of the solicitor profession and also its regulator).

-Ergo if both the Injuries Board and the insurance companies are motivated to reduce compensation payouts, who is on the side of the claimant?
+Ergo if both PIAB and the insurance companies are motivated to reduce compensation payouts, who is on the side of the claimant?
 Well…your solicitor is!

 A solicitor will assess everything about your case and is motivated (and paid) to work to your advantage to achieve the best possible outcome that the law will permit.